DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 :warning: Note this documentation is a preliminary state where not all features of the application are already implemented!

 The business scenario of our example app is the import of CO2 consumption figures from a local file.
-They will have to approved before showing up in a consolidated table.
+They will have to be approved before showing up in a consolidated table.
 A wizard will guide the importing user.

 The hackathon includes the following technologies:
 * Power Apps: Model driven apps with custom pages